The Untouched Isles of Karimunjava

-Lying 80 km north of Central Java in the Java Sea, the Karimunjawa Islands offer inviting palm-fringed white sandy beaches with a slow, relaxed pace of life.
-There is also an abundance of unspoilt coral reefs and mangrove forests, an ideal environment for snorkelling and kayaking.
-The local people in this group of 27 islands make their living fishing and cultivating seaweed, and now with international travelers starting to trickle into Karimunjawa, tourism is becoming a source of income too.
+Lying 80 km north of Central Java in the Java Sea, the Karimunjava Islands offer inviting palm-fringed white sandy beaches with a slow, relaxed pace of life.
+There is also an abundance of unspoilt coral reefs and mangrove forests, an ideal environment for snorkeling and kayaking.
+The local people on this island archipelago make their living from fishing and cultivating seaweed – and now with international travelers starting to trickle into Karimunjava, tourism is becoming a source of income too.

-For more information about the Karimunjawa Islands or Bali and Raja Ampat, please leave your contact information in the form below.
+For more information about the Karimunjava Islands or Bali and Raja Ampat, please contact firstname.lastname@example.org or contact information in yellow box below.